s-macke/concepts-of-programming-languages/docs/exercises/Exercise8.md

 #### Write a RAM file system

 - Try to make the INode of each file unique or limit to one file first.
-- Implement write to file capabilities.
+- Implement "write" to file capabilities.
+Store the content in RAM.
 - Allow to create new files inside the directory.

 ## Exercise 8.2 - Containerization